rsdoiel/antenna/columns.md

 date: 2024-12-02, from: Doc Searls (at Harvard), New Old Blog

-That&#8217;s what Charlie Schweik and friends will be talking about in the next salon in the Beyond the Web series at Indiana University, hosted by the Ostrom Workshop and the Hamilton Lugar School of Global and International Studies.
-The salon will be held at the latter for locals and on Zoom for the world, at Noon Eastern time on Wednesday, [&#8230;]
+That&#8217;s what Charlie Schweik and friends will be talked about in the Beyond the Web series at Indiana University, hosted by the Ostrom Workshop and the Hamilton Lugar School of Global and International Studies.
+The salon was held at the latter for locals and on Zoom for the world, at Noon Eastern time on Wednesday, December 4th.
+(Upcoming salons are [&#8230;]

 <br>